In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 Second image from top: Ashley Felton

-Third image from top: Courtesy Lynne Biddinger, San Luis Obispo Chamber of Commerce
+Third image from top: Courtesy of Lynne Biddinger, San Luis Obispo Chamber of Commerce